 About Haddon Hall

-Amongst many others, the crowning glory is the magnificent Banqueting Hall dating from 1370 complete with minstrel’s gallery and what you see today is what diners saw almost 650 years ago.
-The oak-panelled Dining Room contains portraits of King Henry VII and his Queen and the 35-metre Long Gallery with yet more oak panelling is yet another highlight.
+Amongst many others, the crowning glory is the magnificent Banqueting Hall dating from 1370 complete with minstrel’s gallery – what you see today is what diners saw almost 650 years ago!
+The oak-panelled Dining Room contains portraits of King Henry VII and Elizabeth of York, and the 35-metre Long Gallery is yet another highlight.

 You’ll also find a spectacular collection of French, Flemish and English tapestries including five from the early 17th century that are said to have belonged to King Charles I, as well as a beautiful walled topiary garden.

 Haddon Hall is located 2 miles south of Bakewell along the A6, and a car park is situated near the site.
 The walk from the carpark to the house is well signposted and takes around 5 minutes.

 The nearest bus stop is Haddon Hall, a 5-minute walk from the house, and the nearest major train station is Buxton, a 20-minute drive away.

 Discover 10 of the Peak District's best historic sites, from the eminent Chatsworth House to the mysterious Lud's Church.
 While renown for some of the UK's most breathtaking natural sites, the Peak District is also home to a wealth of history spanning from the Bronze Age to World War Two.